exercism/x86-64-assembly/concepts/interfacing-with-c/about.md

 A [struct][struct] is a composite type, formed of different fields.
 Each field has its own type and size.

-For instance, this defines a type formed of two 4-byte integers, in this order:
+For instance, this defines a type formed of three integers, two of 4 bytes and one of 8 bytes:

 ```c
 struct example {